Century Plyboards: EV Delivery Vans

 Century Plyboards launched a pilot project of EV delivery vans in July 2022.
 The vans are claimed to reduce carbon emissions by 17-30%.

-Chairman

-Sajjan Bhajanka is the Founder of Century Plyboards (India) Ltd. and has been serving as its chairman since October 31, 2011.
-He serves as the Chairman of Star Ferro and Cement Limited, Century Plyboards Ltd. and Shyam Century Ferrous Limited.

-Board of Directors
+Board of directors

 Sanjay Agarwal is the Promoter and MD of Century Ply Boards (India) Ltd. He is also the Promoter and Director of Star Cement and a key member of the executive committee of Indian Chamber of Commerce, Member of Confederation of Indian Industry (East) and Member of Young Presidents Organization GOLD (Kolkata).
 Sunil Mitra, Debanjan Mandal, and Vijay Chhibber serve as Directors while Nikita Bansal and Keshav Bhajanka serve as Executive Directors of the company.
 In addition, the company has 11 other board members.

 Awards

 CenturyPly is the first ISO 9002 company in India for Veneer and Plywood.
 In 2012, the company won Alumni Achievement Awards; Cool Tool Award 2012 Winner, and Network Marketing Awards.
 In 2022, Century Plyboards (India) Ltd won E4m Pride of India Brands Honors.